 I hate packing.
 It stresses me out.
 I think it through, write it down, rethink, this shirt vs. that, these mountains vs. those, the conditions and ambitions, the projections of what we’ll climb.
 And not climb.
 For this trip to Argentine Patagonia, I had a goal: be ready ahead of time.
 Like chilled-out, not stressed, spend time with the lil’ woman (a.k.a. special lady friend, SLF) – that sort of ready – and enjoy the week before leaving.
 Check.

 Every year, Patagonia ambassadors, along with climbers from around the world, visit the small town of El Chalten in Argentina.
 Their goal: climb huge granite peaks in the Patagonia region, some of the most challenging in the world.
-Follow the updates from our ambassadors and friends on these Patagonia channels and #vidapatagonia:
+Follow the updates from our ambassadors and friends at #vidapatagonia.

 The climbing gear entails minor tweaking, but important tweaking.
 If you’re without a crucial piece of gear, it can mean no send.
 Equally important, though: You have to enjoy your non-climbing life.
 It’s essential for sending psyche.
 No psyche, no ruta, no cumbre.

 So I remember thinking, a few weeks back…do I bring four books or five?
 Child of God, or The Sun Also Rises?
 Grams become ounces become pounds, and the bags can only weigh fifty.
 My SLF recently gave me a phenomenal book, The Things They Carried, and after reading half of the first page I was hooked.
 I couldn’t put it down, except to pack (and run, ski and climb – you have to get on the plane tired before international travel, lest you arrive grumpy from